russelldb/bigsets/doc/bigsets-design.md

     unseen by writer.
 May not remove any 'X's (if for example an empty fallback coordinates)

+However, this involves a local read at the coordinator.
+I have not implemented this.

 #### 6.9.6 No Context :: Use Empty Context

 NOTE: deterministic, but adding 'X' N times leads to N keys for 'X'.